Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ### 4.1.3 How the group will ensure it is effectively used:
 Meeting minutes have a section for any security-related decisions made, and after each meeting these get added into a document that is shared among the team, so that each team member is aware of each decision, which will help with not only writing code, but also remaining consistent when reviewing code.
 CI hooks have been configured to run formatters, linters, sanitizers, and static analysis tools on each commit, and tooling setup to help with the review of pull requests made, decreasing the effort required by the team to use these tools, which should increase the use of the tools.
 Security is a large part of the code review procedure, as we will not just be reviewing functionality.

+## 4.2 Input Validation & Bounds Checking

+### 4.2.1 Why it's relevant:
+As the ACS will be handling user inputs (such as usernames, passwords, and session tokens), great care must be taken to parse (not only validating) inputs, to prevent buffer overflows and injection vulnerabilities.

+### 4.2.2 How it will be applied:
+Multiple techniques will be used to ensure safe inputs, these include validating and parsing the input, but also sanitising and canonicalisation (normalisation) where necessary.
+All functions that deal with user input will also use safe C functions (such as `fgets` instead of `gets` and `snprintf` instead of `sprintf`), and will explicitly check lengths and formats before processing.

+A semi-related technique will be to ensure environment variables are sanitised, as the ACS will likely need to be run with root privileges.

+### 4.2.3 How the group will ensure it is effectively used:
+Code reviews will be explicitly including input handling, and the `flawfinder` GitHub Action has been setup to help the reviewers find unsafe functions (although, of course, the reviewers will not solely be relying on `flawfinder`).
+The pre-commit setup has a large amount of linters and static analysers that will also pick up on unsafe functions before they can be committed to the working branch.

+The group will also be testing sanitisation of inputs using fuzzing, however see the note in [3.2 Additional Tooling](#32-additional-tooling) as to why this is not discussed in much depth in this report.

 # 5. Risk Management & Quality Assurance